 - Storing value without off-ramping.
 Stablecoins are also a means of storing value when traders are dormant.
 Their price stability means traders can keep their accrued yield in crypto without worrying that a price fluctuation will knock out its value.
 This also means they don’t need to off-ramp into Fiat, which is both inconvenient and impractical.

 This all sounds straightforward enough – so what’s the problem?

 Stablecoins are normally backed by an asset, such as dollars for example.
-So for every stablecoin in circulation, there is, theoretically, a dollar in reserve, and you could redeem that dollar at any time – this is why their value is stable.
+So for every stablecoin in circulation, there is, theoretically, a dollar in reserve.
+You could redeem that dollar at any time – this is why their value is stable.

 The key phrase here is “in reserve” – who maintains the reserve?
-Stablecoin reserves need to be maintained by a treasury – in other words, they are centralised around one key entity.
-And this brings with it many of the problems of the traditional banking system, such as whether that entity will act in good faith, and whether the reserve might be subject to regulation or seizure by governments.
+Stablecoin reserves need to be maintained by a treasury – in other words; they are centralized around one key entity.
+This brings with it many of the problems of the traditional banking system.
+Such as whether that entity will act in good faith, and whether the reserve might be subject to regulation or seizure by governments.

 As we know, cryptocurrency was designed to evade key problems of the traditional system such as inflation.
 But since the reserve for stablecoins is often kept in Fiat, the value of that reserve will be constantly eroding, taking the value of the attached crypto with it.
 So over time stablecoins don’t maintain value any better than Fiat.

 In short, the elements required to make stablecoins stable re-introduce many of the risks the decentralized monetary system was designed to solve.

 As you can see, although DeFi has brought users unprecedented levels of financial freedom.
 It’s also faced limitations – chiefly, sourcing stable liquidity and balancing stability with decentralization.
 These are the central themes of DeFi 2.0 innovation.